Assembly Instructions¶

 • The PCB should be oriented such that the Raspberry Pi Pico power port faces outward and the motor driver is closer to the cable through-hole side of the acrylic.

-4. Connect the limit switch wires between the PCBs and the motor cable between the motor and the main PCB.
+4. Connect the limit switch wires between the PCBs, the 4-wire motor cable between the motor and the main PCB, and the wire lead adapter to the motor booster cable.

 Step 6aStep 6b

-7. Pull the motor and Pico power cables through the cable through-hole toward the side of the acrylic, then caulk the hole to seal it shut.
+7. Pull the motor booster cable and Pico power cable through the cable through-hole toward the side of the acrylic, then caulk the hole to seal it shut.

 8. Thread the acrylic support piece onto the motor rod, with the float of the float switch facing outward.
 Rotate the support piece until it is at the desired maximum height (when the canopy is fully open, the float switch should touch the surface of the water to indicate the end point).